econ-ark/Life-Cycle-Prime-Time/docs/life-cycle-prime-time.md

 Unsurprisingly, the drawdown failure returns in @nobequest because retirees have no incentive to retain wealth as the likelihood of mortality rises.
 However, agents *also* drastically reduce their saving behavior in their working years and don't build nearly as large a nest egg for retirement.
 This is what we mean by an "implausibly strong" bequest motive: it drives wealth accumulation even in middle age, not just among the elderly.
 Recall from the discussion of the [Survey of Consumer Finances](https://doi.org/10.17016/8799) and @jaherGilded that very few older people ascribe their wealth-holding behavior to a bequest motive, and yet the Warm-Glow model has the saving choices of *40 year olds* driven by the urge to bequeath.
-This suggests that while the bequest model can match the drawdown data, it does so for the wrong reasons.
+This suggests that while the bequest model can match the drawdown pattern in the data, it does so for the wrong reasons.
 Even if a model can *mechanically* reproduce observed data features or hit empirical targets, that does not make it "right" or "true," especially if its underlying logic is implausible and contradictory to qualitative evidence.
 And as discussed above, the bequest motive is inconsistent with an investment advisor's fiduciary duty *to the client*.
 We include the Warm-Glow model in our presentation not to advocate for it, but merely to demonstrate that there are *multiple ways* for life-cycle models to generate more realistic wealth trajectories in retirement.